The Digital Humanities Lab and Audio Studio are open.

 Contact Ann Hanlon for questions, assistance, and more information: email@example.com

-The DH Lab will provide a space to share technical skills, gain access to appropriate equipment and software, and to discover interdisciplinary, collaborative opportunities for researchers at all levels of expertise and interest in the field.
-Everyone is invited to participate, either by attending talks and workshops, proposing programming and projects, or just chatting with Lab staff, faculty, and graduate students about your work and ours.
+The UWM Libraries Digital Humanities Lab is an interdisciplinary, collaborative space aimed at bringing together faculty, academic staff, and students from across campus to explore the digital humanities, investigate ideas for new projects, and contribute to ongoing projects.
+The DH Lab provides a space to share ideas, skills, gain access to appropriate equipment and software, and to discover interdisciplinary, collaborative opportunities for researchers at all levels of expertise and interest in the field.
+Everyone is invited to participate, either by attending talks and workshops, proposing programming and projects, or just chatting about your work and ours.

 We look forward to the 2021-22 academic year, and encourage ideas for engaging computational research in the humanities and investigating how digital tools and methods impact teaching, research, and community representation.

 Contact Ann Hanlon (firstname.lastname@example.org) to discuss related projects or ideas.

 - Engage faculty and graduate students in arts, humanities, and performing arts digital research.

 - Encourage experimentation with and application of technology to arts, humanities, and performing arts research and teaching.